Is Italy's public transport running over Christmas and New Year?

 Local public transport services are somewhat reduced, but don't shut down entirely, as they do in some parts of the world.

-In Rome, all bus, tram and metro services should run as normal on Christmas Eve until 9pm, with night buses kicking in from 11pm; as well as from 8:30am-1pm and 4.30pm-9pm on Christmas day.
+In Rome, all bus, tram and metro services should run as normal on Christmas Eve until 9pm, with some services running at a higher frequency than normal during the day.
+Night buses will kick in from 11.30pm.

-On New Year's Eve, buses and trams are scheduled to run until 9pm and the metro until 2.30am, with a few dedicated bus lines in place to take people to and from metro stops.
+On New Year's Eve, most buses and trams are scheduled to run until 9pm and the metro until 2.30am, with a few buses running until 2.30am.
+The night buses NMA, NMB, NMB1 and NMC should run along metro line routes from 2.30am until 8am on January 1st.

 READ ALSO: How to make the most of a Christmas break in Rome